-Depending on the installed pump, it is possible to design the plant for single or double pipe feeding line
+Depending on the installed pump, it is possible to design the plant for single or double pipe feeding line eding.
+If provided, the inside by-pass plug must be installed to avoid air and fuel passing through the pump.

 Single-pipe system: a single pipe drives the oil from the tank to the pump's inlet.
 Then, from the pump, the pressurised oil is driven to the nozzle: a part comes out from the nozzle while the othe part goes back to the pump.
 In this system, the by-pass plug, if provided, must be removed and the optional return port, on the pump's body, must be sealed by steel plug and washer.